Swift-ImmutableData/ImmutableData-Book/Chapters/Chapter-01.md

 Our `thunk` closures accept two parameters: a `Dispatcher` and a `Selector`.
 Once we define a `thunk` closure, we can then select slices of state, dispatch actions, and even choose to dispatch new `thunk` closures.

 Giving our `Dispatcher` the ability to accept these `thunk` closures is a powerful alternative to dispatching Action values, but there is a philosophical shift in our thinking taking place that will limit how and where we use this ability.
-One of our goals in building the `ImmutableData` architecture is to think declaratively from our UI component graph.
+One of our goals in building the `ImmutableData` architecture is to think declaratively from our UI component tree.
 Our `thunk` closures are units of *imperative* logic.
-We will see places in our sample application products where we do want this ability, but it will not be from our UI component graph.
-Our UI component graph will continue to dispatch Action values.
-Instead of our UI component graph telling our data layer *how* to behave when an important event occurs, we continue to dispatch Action values to tell our data layer *when* an important event occurs and *what* that event was.
-Before we finish building our `Store`, we will explore how Listeners will work together with Thunks to factor imperative logic out of our UI component graph.
+We will see places in our sample application products where we do want this ability, but it will not be from our UI component tree.
+Our UI component tree will continue to dispatch Action values.
+Instead of our UI component tree telling our data layer *how* to behave when an important event occurs, we continue to dispatch Action values to tell our data layer *when* an important event occurs and *what* that event was.
+Before we finish building our `Store`, we will explore how Listeners will work together with Thunks to factor imperative logic out of our UI component tree.

 Our `dispatch(thunk:)` functions serve a similar role as the `Thunk` middleware in Redux.[^14]

 ## Selector

 Our `state` is still a private property.
-We have the ability to transform our State over time with our Reducer, but we also need a way for our UI component graph to select slices of state for displaying to the user.
+We have the ability to transform our State over time with our Reducer, but we also need a way for our UI component tree to select slices of state for displaying to the user.
 Let’s add this new function in a protocol.
 Add a new Swift file under `Sources/ImmutableData`.
 Name this file `Selector.swift`.

 Here is what our `Selector` protocol looks like: